• Skip to primary navigation

 A collage of four images showing how to marinade shish kebab.

-• In a large bowl or a zip lock bag, add the marinade ingredients and mix well.
+• In a medium bowl or a zip lock bag, add the marinade ingredients and mix well.
 Take some of the marinade and put in a container, refrigerate.

 • Add cubed meat to the container and mix everything well together.